DKeAlvaro/GPT-Primavera/README.md

 1. Downloads exam papers from concursoprimavera.es
 2. Processes them
 3. Solves them using OpenAI's GPT models
-4. Generates statistics by comparing the answers with the solutions
+4. Generates accuracy statistics by comparing the answers with the solutions

 ## Setup